-While serving as ambassadors for the tribe, the 17-member youth council advises the Cherokee Nation Tribal Council on issues that impact youth.
-Those who are selected will attend Tribal Council meetings and also assist with a variety of community service projects throughout the year.
+The 17-member youth council advises the Cherokee Nation Tribal Council on issues that impact youth, and participants also serve as ambassadors for the tribe.
+Those who are selected will attend Tribal Council meetings and assist with a variety of community service projects throughout the year.

-The 2017-18 Tribal Youth Council will be active in a number of projects, including the continuance of the Gen-I Cherokee Language Challenge 2020 and several community service projects, such as assisting with the Cherokee Nation Angel Tree, Valentines for Vets and Children’s Mental Health Awareness Day.
+The 2018-19 Tribal Youth Council will be active in a number of projects, including the continuance of the Gen-I Cherokee Language Challenge 2020 and assisting with the Cherokee Nation Angel Tree, Valentines for Vets and Children’s Mental Health Awareness Day.

 Students chosen for Tribal Youth Council will serve a one-year term beginning Oct.
 1.

-Interested students must submit a profile, write an essay on the importance of tribal sovereignty, submit three letters of recommendation, and meet other criteria.
-A committee makes the selections.
+Interested students must submit a profile, write an essay on what tribal sovereignty means, submit three letters of recommendation and meet other criteria.
+A committee will make the selections.